kap70tomer/TomerSchwarts-24-10-21/README.md

 ## commends ##

-npm run start
+#npm run start

-runs the app on development on http://localHost:3000
+runs the app on development at http://localhost:3000

-npm run buid
+#npm run buid

 runs build for production.